krisha-oswal/ner/readme.md

 # Named Entity Linking (NEL) System

 A comprehensive Named Entity Linking system that detects entities in text and links them to Wikipedia knowledge base entries.
-Built for the DevifyX NLP Job Assignment.

 ## Features